yodobrin/mlops/README.md

 # mlops workshop
 This workshop will guide you through the basics of Azure Machine Learning and focus on mlops.

+This is a high level overview of ml typical process

 ![ML e2e life cycle](pics/mle2e.png)

 ## The use case